shanmukhipriya99/interview-prep/HLD/Design Gurus/Grokking System Design Fundamentals/04. DNS/notes.md

 - #### _Forwarding resolver_:

   A forwarding resolver forwards DNS queries to another resolver, which is typically a caching resolver, instead of contacting DNS servers directly.
 This setup allows for better control, security, and performance.

+### What is `DNS Resolution`?

+DNS translates human-readable domain names into machine-readable IP addresses.
+This translation process is known as `DNS Resolution`.
+The DNS resolution process involves a series of recursive and iterative queries, utilizing a distributed and hierarchical infrastructure of DNS servers, resolvers, and caching mechanisms.

+### What are `Recursive` and `Iterative` DNS queries?

+- #### _Recursive query_:

+  In a recursive query, the DNS resolver asks for the complete answer to a query from the DNS server.
+If the server has the answer, it responds with the required information.
+If not, the server takes responsibility for contacting other DNS servers to find the answer and then returns it to the resolver.
+Recursive queries put more responsibility on the DNS server to find the requested information.

+- #### _Iterative query_:
+  In an iterative query, the DNS resolver asks the DNS server for the best answer it has at the moment.
+If the server doesn't have the complete answer, it responds with a referral to another server that might have more information.
+The resolver then contacts that server with a new iterative query, repeating the process until it finds the complete answer.
+In iterative queries, the resolver takes on more responsibility for finding the requested information.

+### What is `DNS caching` and `TTL (Time To Live)` w.r.t DNS Resolution?

+To speed up the DNS resolution process, resolvers and servers cache the results of previous queries.
+When a resolver receives a query, it first checks its cache to see if the answer is already available.
+If it finds the cached information, it returns the answer without contacting other servers, saving time and reducing network traffic.

+Each DNS record has an associated Time To Live (TTL) value, which specifies how long the record should be stored in the cache.
+TTL is measured in seconds, and once the TTL expires, the cached information is removed to ensure that outdated information is not used.

+### What is `Negative caching` w.r.t DNS Resolution?

+Negative caching is the process of caching the non-existence of a DNS record.
+When a resolver receives a query for a non-existent domain or record, it caches this information as a negative response, preventing repeated queries for the same non-existent resource.
+This reduces the load on DNS servers and improves overall performance.

+###